Jump to recipe →

 • Replace the flour with gluten-free all-purpose baking flour to make a gluten-free orange cake.

 • Use 4 tablespoons of buttermilk in place of the Greek yogurt.
+You can also use sour cream in place of yogurt for a tangy taste that compliments the sweet orange cake.

 How to Make Orange Cake

 6. Glaze the cake: Whisk the ingredients for the glaze together until smooth.
 Use a pastry brush to brush the glaze over the top of the warm orange cake.
-Then, the cake is ready to slice and serve!

-slice of orange cake served on a white round plate with a forkful of cake
+slice of orange cake served on a white round plate with a forkful of cake.

 Quick Tip